 IV.
-Individual Rights and Responsibilities a.
-Acceptable Uses b.
-Unacceptable Uses
+Individual Rights and Responsibilities

+a.
+Acceptable Uses

 The College's website, server, and all other related computer equipment and services may be used only for academic, educational, or professional purposes which are directly related to official college business and in support of the College's mission.